Empire State Bastard: “We’re going for extremity at all costs”

 Neil: “This is not a one statement band.
 We feel like we’ve just started to express ourselves.
 We’re doing a bunch of festivals, we’ll hopefully do a longer run later in the year, but you’ll be seeing a lot more of us.
 This is going to be a living, breathing organism that will exist for a while.
 The last we want to do is squeeze it too hard because it takes a lot out of us.
 We want it to always matter.
 This shouldn’t be an ‘on-the-treadmill’ sort of band.
 It now feels like part of our vernacular.”

-Vernart: “We’re already getting on with the second album.”
+Vennart: “We’re already getting on with the second album.”

 Woah, really?